-Indeed, to fulfill the wishes of devotees Shri Krishna bestows even what is impossible to obtain.
-So, (we may falsely assume that) just like us, that which takes much effort to accomplish – and even for Shri Krishna sometimes – for that purpose, prayer is for reminding Shri Krishna again and again.
-(To remove this misunderstanding) Shri Mahaprabhuji utters ‘सर्वत्र’ here.
+So, because of this loss of faith just like us, that which takes us much effort to accomplish, we falsely assume that even for Shri Krishna it must be difficult sometimes and for that we assume – prayer is for reminding Shri Krishna again and again.
+Shri Mahaprabhuji utters ‘सर्वत्र’ here.
 It means that – at all times and at all places, each and every object belongs to Shri Krishna.
 This is to make that known.
-So, (Shri Krishna says…)
+So, Shri Krishna says…

 अहं सर्वस्य प्रभवो (Bh.
-Geeta 10|8) – I am the source of all.
+Geeta 10|8) – I am the source of all

 Sometimes what is intensely desired by us may not be granted by Shri Krishna.
 Then, ego may arise in the devotee’s mind – “Even I won’t perform Seva”.
 That should never be done.
 Ego has to be renounced in every way.
-(Not only should one not be arrogant) but also shouldn’t despair for what is unattained.
+Not only should one not be arrogant but also shouldn’t despair for what is un-attained.
 The renunciation should be internal and external.
-The reason is that in ‘complete surrender’ (to Shri Krishna in Pushtimarg through Brahma-Sambandha) the internal senses (अन्तःकरण) have also been offered.
+The reason is that in ‘complete surrender’ to Shri Krishna in Pushtimarg through Brahma-Sambandha the internal senses (अन्तःकरण) have also been offered.

 Ego is a part of these internal senses…

 (This a word to word translation to maintain the purity of the original text .
 Hence the academic English.
 Words in grey italics have been added by the translator to aid in understanding of the translation)